mikecroucher/awesome-MATLAB/README.md

 * [MATLAB-git](https://github.com/manur/MATLAB-git) - A thin wrapper to call `git` from within a MATLAB console.
 * [JSONlab](https://github.com/fangq/jsonlab) - Toolbox to encode/decode [JSON](http://www.json.org) data files from within MATLAB and Octave.

+## Learning MATLAB

+* [MATLAB Onramp](hhttps://matlabacademy.mathworks.com/details/matlab-onramp/gettingstarted) - Start here if you've never used MATLAB before.
+2 hour interactive intro from MathWorks.
+Free for all.
+* [AI-assisted MATLAB Programming with ChatGPT](https://www.coursera.org/learn/matlab-programming-with-chatgpt) - A Coursera course showing how to use ChatGPT to help you program in MATLAB
+* [Software Carpentry lessons in MATLAB](http://swcarpentry.github.io/matlab-novice-inflammation/) - Teaching basic lab skills for research computing.
+* [Control Tutorials for MATLAB and Simulink](http://ctms.engin.umich.edu/CTMS/index.php?aux=Home) - This site contains quite a bit control theory, some practical applications and how to implement these in MATLAB and SimuLink.
+* [Rosetta Code (MATLAB category)](http://rosettacode.org/wiki/Category:MATLAB) - Rosetta Code is a community comparing algorithms in different languages.

 ## Model Reduction

 * [drtoolbox](https://lvdmaaten.github.io/drtoolbox/) - Matlab Toolbox for Dimensionality Reduction.